corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 tags:
 - tutorial
 - cordapp
-title: "Write the MarsVoucher and BoardingTicket states"
+title: "Write a simple state"
 ---

 In Corda, states are immutable objects.
 One or more Corda nodes agree that these states exist at a specific point in time.
 These objects can represent any information - in this example, the states represent the voucher for a trip to Mars (`MarsVoucher`) and a ticket (`BoardingTicket`) given to the customer when they redeem their voucher.
 These states represent information that Mars Express and the customer share and have agreed upon.